sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2016-04-18-text_analyzer_google_chrome_extension.md

 ### Code to display the information in tooltip

-I used the [tooltipster js library](http://iamceege.github.io/tooltipster/) to display the tooltip.
+I used the [tooltipster js library](http://iamceege.github.io/tooltipster/) to display the tool-tip.

-The code below creates the content to display and then uses tooltipster java script library to show the tooltip
+The code below creates the content to display and then uses tool-tipster Java script library to show the tool-tip

 ```javascript